Clara-ra/plant-sitter-api/README.md

 `touch config/.env`

 This server relies on using MongoDB.
 In your environment file, store your connectionURI in the DB_STRING variable.
 You can also set your port in this file.
-I use 8000, but you can set it to be whatever you want -
+Keep in mind that your client needs to know what the server's URL is.
+I use port 8000, but you can set it to be whatever you want -

 ```
 DB_STRING = connectionURI-here
 PORT = 8000
 ```

+To create the data used by the database, data collection needs to be set up as well.

 ---
-For the **data collection**, go [here.](https://github.com/Clara-ra/plant-sitter-data-collection) The data collection is run on a raspberry pi with various sensors connected.
+For the **data collection**, go [here.](https://github.com/Clara-ra/plant-sitter-data-collection) **TBD Repository not uploaded currently**
+The data collection is run on a raspberry pi with various sensors connected.

 **Hardware used**